HandsOnDataViz/book/github/fork-leaflet/README.md

 8) Delete the existing link to my live site, and paste in the link to your site.
 Scroll down and Commit to save your edits.

-9) On your repo main page, right-click on the link to your published site to open in a new tab. **Be patient ** because during busy periods, your website may take up to 1 minute to appear the first time.
+9) On your repo main page, right-click on the link to your published site to open in a new tab. **Be patient** during busy periods, because your website may take up to 1 minute to appear the first time.

 #### C) Modify your map title and add layer controls